-In total 9 surface holes were completed or collared during 2023 (8 collared in 2022).
-Delays in issuance of the exploration licence on PL 4502 and suspension of drilling operations in the second half of 2023 resulted in a reduced total of 4.1km of drilling completed, including navigational drilling.
-The majority of surface drilling was in the area of the Tara Deep deposit (see Figure 6).
+In total 5 surface holes were completed or collared during 2024.
+Surface drilling resumed during June with a gradual ramp-up over the second half of 2024 with a total of 6.5km of drilling completed, including navigational drilling.
+The surface drilling focussed on new target areas surrounding the Tara Deep deposit (see Figure 8).
 This is a structurally complex area with several generations of debris flows, slide packages and extensional faulting associated with rifting in the Dublin Basin.
-Near Mill drilling was also undertaken at Halltown where 1 hole was completed for some 0.9km.